bevuta/pepa/doc/installation.md

     lein uberjar

 The result is in `target/uberjar/pepa-<version>-standalone.jar`.
-It contains everything necessary to run Pepa, and you can copy it whereever you will
+You are free to move this file around.
+You can also copy it to a different system and run it there, as long as the `Prerequisites` and `config.clj` (see next sections) are available there.

 ### Configuration